LeSamourai23/data-engineering/Tutorials/Apache Spark Full Notes.md

 ```
 ![[Pasted image 20240130181701.png]]

-Another common task is to compute summary statistics for a column or set of col‐
+Another common task is to compute summary statistics for a column or set of columns.
-umns.
 We can use the `describe` method to achieve exactly this:
 ```python
 df.describe().show()
 ```